Nahzilian/theeyeopener.yearofsport/README.md

-so the stories that will still have the side bar are: oua feature, indigenous athletes,
+so the stories that will still have the side bar are: indigenous athletes,

 without the side bar, it’ll be: collectors story (waiting)